-- 1 tablespoon sugar free maple syrup or 1 tsp maple extract
+- 1 teaspoon vanilla extract or maple extract

 - Mix almond flour, coconut flour, sweetener, pumpkin spice, baking powder and salt together for your dry ingredients

-- For your wet, melted butte, eggs, canned pumpkin (optional), and liquid stevia or monk fruit.
+- For your wet, melted butter, eggs and canned pumpkin.
 Mix those together.

-- Combine dry and wet, make maple cream cheese instructions below.
+- Combine dry and wet, make cream cheese instructions below.

 - Take 1/2 TB of the pumpkin muffin batter and line the bottoms of your muffins liners.
 Then take 1 tsp of your cream cheese and place on the top of each.
 Next, on top of that add 1 TB of pumpkin muffin batter then 1/2-1 tsp of cream cheese batter on top of that.
 Then using a toothpick give the top portion a swirl.

 - If you notice you are alternating the two creating layers.
-Place in preheated oven for 25-30 minutes checking at the 20 minute mark.
+Place in preheated oven for 25-30 minutes.
 Muffins should have risen and toothpick should come out clean.